2018 Social Media Trends, Updates and Tips

-- Hashtag Research: I know that this is a no-brainer, but seriously guys – if you are just plucking 30 random #hashies out of the air every time you post, you are not making the most of this platform!
+- Hashtag Research: We know that this is a no-brainer, but seriously guys – if you are just plucking 30 random #hashies out of the air every time you post, you are not making the most of this platform!

-- Use Niche Hashtags: Following on from that last #HotTip, I’d like to recommend using niche hashtags.
+- Use Niche Hashtags: Following on from that last #HotTip, we’d like to recommend using niche hashtags.
 Not so niche that no one is following them, but niche enough that your post won’t get lost in the clutter.
 Not sure where to start?
 Try geo-tagging your really broad hashtags – swap #Foodie for #BrisbaneFoodie, #Marketing for #BrisbaneMarketing and #Florist for #BrisbaneFlorist.